 Subterranean termites are by far the most destructive species.
 They can collapse a building entirely, meaning possible financial ruin for a homeowner.
 The hard, saw-toothed jaws of termites work like shears and are able to bite off extremely small fragments of wood, one piece at a time.

 Avoid water accumulation near your home’s foundation.
-Divert water away with properly functioning downspouts, gutters and splash blocks.
+Divert water away with properly functioning downspouts, gutters, and splash blocks.
+Drainage problems are a huge draw for termite infestations.
 Reduce humidity in crawl spaces with proper ventilation.
 Never bury wood scraps or waste lumber in the yard.
 Most importantly, eliminate wood contact with the soil.
-Maintain a one-inch gap between the soil and wood portions of the building.
+Maintain a one-inch gap between soil and wood portions of your structures.